 We saw giant piles of wool waiting to be sorted, and learned about the different plants used in alpaca wool dyes.
 In Peru alpaca wool is dyed using natural, plant based dyes.
 No chemicals are used in the process of dying, as chemical dyes don’t seem to last as long.

-There was even a machine room to show the modern way that wool is sorted, cleaned, and spun as opposed to the traditional hand weaving method.
+There was even a machine room to show the modern way that wool is sorted, cleaned, and spun!

 Basilica Cathedral of Arequipa

 The day after we got back from Colca Canyon was brutal on my body.
-Our LBW guide was trying to up-sell activities to do during the day, like mountain biking down volcanoes and taking culinary classes with local chefs, but I could barely walk down the stairs with how sore my muscles were.
-I didn’t feel like doing anything crazy after a two day hiking excursion so Mike & I decided to hang out around the hostel and explore around to the main square.
+Our LBW guide was up-selling activities to do during the day, like mountain biking down volcanoes or taking local culinary classes but I could barely walk down the stairs.
+My muscles were killing me!
+I didn’t feel like doing anything crazy after a two day hiking excursion so Mike & I decided to hang out around the hostel and explore around the main square.

 The roof was the coolest thing about our visit to the cathedral in my opinion.
 I knew that there were arches in the main chamber but I never really thought about what the roof must look like to accommodate the arches.
 Now I know!

 We even got to go up close to the bell towers.
 We were sternly warned “do not ring the bells” which was rather disappointing.
 If anyone has played final fantasy 9, in the opening sequence you play out you climb up a bell tower and I felt like I was in my favourite childhood game!
 I highly recommend the Arequipa Cathedral if you’re in the area.
 Even if history bores you it’s a beautiful building and the rooftop view was so unique!

 For our last evening in Arequipa we went to a little rooftop bar in the main square and watched the sunset before we got on our next overnight bus towards Cusco.
 It was really neat, they even gave us ponchos to wear when the evening got cold!